 The key may be remembering

 If you remember your dream well enough to know why you were falling, it can help you determine what area of your life is causing you the unconscious stress.
 Knowing that can help you deal with it and overcome it.
-Reducing that stress will have many more benefits than helping you to stop the dreams.
+Reducing that stress will have many more benefits than helping you to stop your dreams.

 Where you fall can be significant.
 If you fall from a building or onto a building, the building itself may tell you what your stressor is.
 Is it your home, your office, or maybe a government building?
 Try to remember what you fall onto or from to further examine where the stress comes from.